 You have to export your texture as .png or .tga if it has transparency.
 The .jpg format does not support transparency.
 To export, click on File -> Export, choose a file name, a file format and an export location.

 Remember to also save your project (Ctrl+S) if you want to have access to the layers we have set up after closing Krita.
 Exporting only exports a merged version of your layers, but doesn’t save the original structure.

-Visit the Krita tutorials main page for more Linux tutorials.
+Visit the Krita Tutorials main page for more Krita tutorials.